 Kea is the closest Cycladic island to Athens.
-It’s a wonderful destination, perfect for relaxing vacation.
-On this Ferryhopper page you can find useful travel tips for the best beaches, villages, local dishes and sights on the island.
-Find ferry routes to Kea and book cheap ferry tickets online on Ferryhopper.
+It’s a wonderful destination, perfect for a relaxing vacation.
+Below, you can find useful travel tips for the best beaches, villages, local dishes and sights on the island.
+Discover all ferry routes to Kea and book cheap ferry tickets online on Ferryhopper.

 Colorful houses in Ioulida, the capital of Kea